Sammy Kaye

 Sammy Kaye (born Samuel Zarnocay Jr.; March 13, 1910 – June 2, 1987) was an American bandleader and songwriter, whose tag line, "Swing and Sway with Sammy Kaye", became one of the most famous of the Big Band Era.
-The expression springs from his first hit single in 1937, "Swing and Sway" (U.S. #15).
-His signature tune was "Harbor Lights", a number-one hit from late 1950.
+The expression springs from his first hit single in 1937, "Swing and Sway" (U.S. no. 15).
+He was the first to record and release the standard "Blueberry Hill" in 1940.
+During World War II, he co-wrote and recorded the anthemic "Remember Pearl Harbor" (U.S. No. 3).
+He was the first to record and release the no. 1 song "Daddy" in 1941.

 Biography

-Kaye, born in Lakewood, Ohio, United States, graduated from Rocky River High School in Rocky River, Ohio.
+Kaye, born in Lakewood, Ohio, graduated from Rocky River High School in Rocky River, Ohio.
 At Ohio University in Athens, Ohio he was a member of Theta Chi fraternity.
-Kaye could play the saxophone and the clarinet, but he never featured himself as a soloist on either one.
+Kaye could play the saxophone and the clarinet, but he never featured himself as a soloist on either instrument.

-A leader of one of the so-called "Sweet" bands of the Big Band Era, he made a large number of records for Vocalion Records, RCA Victor, Columbia Records, Bell Records, and the American Decca record label.
-He was also a hit on radio.
-Kaye was known for an audience participation gimmick called "So You Want to Lead a Band?" where audience members would be called onto stage in an attempt to conduct the orchestra, with the possibility of winning batons.
+He was one of the leading exponents of the swing era's "sweet" bands, with a repertoire of sedate dance music (as opposed to "hot" bands, which played energetic rhythm numbers).
+Kaye made a large number of records for Vocalion Records, RCA Victor, Columbia Records, Bell Records, and the American Decca record label.
+He was also a hit on radio; he was known for an audience-participation gimmick called "So You Want to Lead a Band?" where audience members would be called onto stage in an attempt to conduct the orchestra, with the possibility of winning batons.
 Kaye was also known for his use of "singing of song titles", which was emulated by Kay Kyser and Blue Barron.

+He was the first to record and release "Blueberry Hill" in 1941, a song which became a standard in several genres, including pop, jazz, big band, swing, and rock and roll.
+He was also the first to record and release the classic song "Daddy" in 1941, which hit no. 1 and which was recorded by other bands and singers.

-Shortly after the Japanese attack on December 7, 1941, Sammy Kaye wrote the music and Don Reid wrote the words to "Remember Pearl Harbor", the tune of which was based on Ohio University's "Alma Mater".
+Shortly after the Japanese attack on Pearl Harbor (December 7, 1941), Kaye wrote the music and Don Reid wrote the words to "Remember Pearl Harbor", the tune of which was based on Ohio University's "Alma Mater".
 On December 17, 1941, RCA Victor recorded the song, with Sammy Kaye's Swing and Sway Band and The Glee Club.
+The 78-rpm single was released in 1942, reaching no. 3 on the charts.